w3c/compute-pressure/README.md

 Applications determine the quantization scheme by passing in a list of thresholds.
-For example, the thresholds list `[0.5, 0.75, 0.9]` defines a 4-bucket scheme, where the buckets cover the ranges 0-0.5, 0.5-0.75, 0.75-0.9, and 0.9-1.0.
-We propose representing a bucket using the middleof its range.
+For example, the thresholds list `[0.5, 0.75, 0.9]` defines a 4-bucket scheme.
+We propose representing the state of resource usage using the middle of the range between thresholds.

 For example, suppose an application used the threshold list above, and the user agent measured a CPU utilization of 0.87.
 This would fall under the 0.75-0.9 bucket, and would be reported as 0.825 (the average of 0.75 and 0.9).

-We will recommend that user agents allow at most 5 buckets (4 thresholds) for CPU utilization, and 2 buckets (1 threshold) for CPU speed.

 #### Rate-limiting change notifications